 - Withdrawal therapy – weans you off of your substance in a healthy manner and uses replacement medicines to minimize dangerous reactions

 - Dietary and medical treatments – helps treat health problems, like malnutrition, that may be plaguing your life and helps teach you how to take better care of your body and mind

-- Personal, group, or family therapy – gets to the roots of your mental health problems and traces how they influence your addiction
+- Personal, group, or family therapy – get to the roots of your mental health problems and traces how they influence your addiction

 - Talk therapy – helps you to learn how to cope with symptoms of depression and mania

-- Dialectical behavioral therapy – specifically designed for people with borderline personality disorder
+- Dialectical behavioral therapy – specifically designed for people with a borderline personality disorder

 12-Step programs – gives you a structured and thoughtful guide for regaining your sobriety

 - Holistic treatments – alternative treatments, such as meditation, acupuncture, yoga, and spiritual discussions help treat you as a whole person, including your body, mind, and spirit

 - Aftercare – drug education classes, job placement, and halfway houses are designed to get you back on your feet and to teach you how to live a new life outside of rehab that is free of the pressures of drug use

 You and your addiction specialist will work together to find the treatment that will fully address your addiction and mental health problems.
 There’s nothing quite like taking your care into your own hands and working to regain a life that is happy and far from of the influence of drugs.